On a long journey, even a straw weighs heavy.

 For actual use while packing, of course, a more compact format is preferable.
 You can download the convenient checklist version of my list, provided in Adobe portable document format (PDF) for printing on a single letter-sized page, which can be printed on both sides, then cut in half to make two copies (this also works on A4-sized paper with just a bit of extra trimming).

-The consistent use of such a checklist (keep one in your bag, or the room where you regularly pack) is the single most important step you can take to lighten your packing load.
+Dr. Gawande would undoubtedly concur: the consistent use of a OneBag-style checklist is the single most important step you can take to lighten your packing load.

 This is a travel packing checklist, not a list of items to bring on any particular trip!
-Rather, it's more like a "worst-case scenario", and functions as a self-imposed constraint, a kind of promise to yourself that "if it's not on my list, I won't put it in my bag" (see: Do I Really Need a Packing List?).
+Rather, it's more like a "worst-case scenario", and functions as a self-imposed constraint, a pact — made with yourself — that "if it's not on my list, I won't put it in my bag" (see: Do I Really Need a Packing List?).

 If you're departing on a three-day business trip to Albuquerque, your bag might contain only a fraction of these items.
 If you're off on an extended trip, or to see a bit more of the real world, then more of them will be relevant; common sense should dictate.
-But although there will almost always be things on your list that are not in your bag (i.e., unnecessary to a specific journey), there should be nothing in your bag that's not on your list.
+But although there will almost always be things on your list that are not in your bag (i.e., unnecessary to a specific journey), there should be nothing in your bag — or on your person — that's not on your list (this being the whole point of the list).

 It's a rare trip indeed that would need every item below (all of which are discussed in detail in the annotated packing list section).
 But even if you do bring everything, it will still — apart from those list items that you wear (or carry on your person), and subject to the nature of any "specialty items" you believe necessary — fit in a single, carry-on-sized bag.